jimeharrisjr/ShinyNetVisGraphDocker/README.md

 This is  Docker implementation of the Shiny Network Visualization app:
 ( https://github.com/jimeharrisjr/ShinyNetVisGraph )
-The pre-built version for Raspberry Pi (ARM-32) is avilable on Docker.io `docker run -d --network local jimeharrisjr/pcapgraph` Then navigate your browser to http://127.0.0.1:8080 This repository can be cloned and altered to make your own custom verion.
+The pre-built version for Raspberry Pi (ARM-32) is avilable on Docker.io `docker run -d --network host jimeharrisjr/pcapgraph` Then navigate your browser to http://127.0.0.1:8080 This repository can be cloned and altered to make your own custom verion.